RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 RTCM V4.0 10403.4 Differential GNSS Services โ€” Version 4 2023

-Versions 1 and 2 were built in the 80s and 90s for maritime DGPS.
-They used rigid, 30-bit words unsuited for the high data volumes of modern RTK.
-Forget them.
+Versions 1 and 2 were built in the 1980s and 1990s for maritime DGPS.
+They used rigid, 30-bit words that were not well suited for the higher data volumes of modern RTK.
+In most current rover integrations, you can treat them as legacy.
+For the official standards body behind the protocol, see the Radio Technical Commission for Maritime Services.

-The modern era began with Version 3 (2004), featuring variable-length frames and robust 24-bit CRCs.
-But the true landmark was V3.2 (2013), which introduced Multiple Signal Messages (MSM).
+The modern era began with Version 3 in 2004, featuring variable-length frames and robust 24-bit CRCs.
+The structural shift came with V3.2 in 2013, which introduced Multiple Signal Messages, or MSM.

 Inside the Packet: Frame Structure

-Every RTCM 3.x frame follows the exact same envelope:
+Every RTCM 3.x frame follows the same envelope:

 โ”Œโ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”ฌโ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”ฌโ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”ฌโ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”ฌโ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”